yadkhorshid/lovablytics/README.md

 # Lovablytics

-A simple WIP sentiment analysis app built with Go and React.
+A simple WIP Spotify track-analytics and statistic app built with Go and React.

+TODO:
+Incorporate Venice API for AI chat model

 ## Getting Started